$0 Colorado Foster Care Quick-Start Checklist

 Why Kinship Licensing in Colorado Is Different From Standard Foster Care

-When a child is removed from their home, Colorado law requires the county to first search for kinship placements — extended family members or close family friends — before placing the child with an unrelated foster family.
-If you come forward as a kinship caregiver, the county has strong statutory and policy incentives to place the child with you quickly.
+When a child is removed from their home, Colorado's kinship-first policy directs the county to assess extended family members or close family friends before placing the child with an unrelated foster family, when that is in the child's best interest.
+If you come forward as a kinship caregiver, tell the county immediately that you want to be assessed.

 What "quickly" actually means:

-Provisional or emergency placement can happen within days, before full licensing is complete.
-The county can authorize an emergency placement pending completion of the formal background checks and home study.
-You get temporary legal authority over daily care while the licensing process runs in parallel.
+Provisional or emergency placement may happen within days, before full licensing is complete.
+Ask the county whether it can authorize a temporary placement pending completion of the formal background checks and home study.
+The licensing process may run in parallel.

 Non-certified kinship option.
-If you choose not to pursue full foster care licensing, Colorado allows kinship providers to receive some financial support without full certification.
-However, certified kinship foster parents receive substantially more financial support, including access to the full board rate schedule ($1,286 to $3,279 per month depending on the child's age and level of care) and Health First Colorado (Medicaid) coverage for the child.
-Non-certified providers typically receive only a flat per-child stipend, which is significantly lower.
+If you choose not to pursue full foster care licensing, Colorado may provide separate assistance to eligible kinship providers.
+Certified kinship foster parents receive the board rate schedule ($1,286 to $3,279 per month depending on the child's age and level of care) and Health First Colorado (Medicaid) coverage for the child; eligibility and amounts for other assistance vary.

 What Colorado's System Requires From Kinship Applicants